iamyoki/better-scripts/README.md

 ### Basic setup

-Simply run `npx better-scripts` will read your existing scripts, let's give it try at first
+Simply run `npx better-scripts` will read your existing scripts, let's give it a try at first

 ```sh
 npx better-scripts